-Tiffany Smith-Anoa’i was named Executive Vice President, Entertainment Diversity, Inclusion & Communications, CBS Entertainment, in February 2016.
+Tiffany Smith-Anoa’i was named Executive Vice President, Entertainment Diversity & Inclusion, West Coast, ViacomCBS in July 2020.

-She had been Senior Vice President of Entertainment Diversity & Communications since 2015.
-Since being appointed Vice President, Entertainment Diversity & Communications, CBS Entertainment, in 2009, Smith-Anoa’i has created and launched CBS ON TOUR, a community outreach program in which executives visit schools to educate and encourage students interested in entertainment careers; she has expanded the writer selection process for “The CBS Diversity Sketch Comedy Showcase”; she has implemented an annual symposium with casting directors to strategize on best practices to diversify the casting process; she has partnered with GLAAD to host learning workshops; and she has joined forces with the Geena Davis Institute on Gender in Media to encourage roles for women in front of and behind the camera.
+In 2015, Tiffany was appointed Senior Vice President of Entertainment Diversity & Communications after serving as Vice President, Entertainment Diversity & Communications, CBS Entertainment since 2009.
+In these roles, Smith-Anoa’i created and launched “CBS On Tour,” a community outreach program in which executives visit schools to educate and encourage students interested in entertainment careers; expanded the writer selection process for “The CBS Diversity Sketch Comedy Showcase”; implemented an annual symposium with casting directors to strategize on best practices to diversify the casting process; partnered with GLAAD to host learning workshops; and joined forces with the Geena Davis Institute on Gender in Media to encourage a variety of acting and industry roles for women.

-In February 2018, Smith-Anoa’i co-founded and helped launch “Eye Speak,” a program designed to promote female empowerment and help forge a path of growth and opportunity for women, both inside and outside of CBS.
-Since its inception, the group has held several events, including screenings, panels and fireside chats with some of the strongest female voices in front of and behind the camera.
+In February 2018, Smith-Anoa’i co-founded CBS EYE Speak, a program designed to promote female empowerment and help forge a path of growth and opportunity for women, both inside and outside of the company.
+Since its inception, the group has held several events, including screenings, panels and fireside chats featuring some of the strongest female voices in the industry.

 Smith-Anoa’i maintains a close relationship with her alma mater, Howard University, where she graduated with honors from the School of Communications.
-In 2013 Howard University presented her with the Global Visionary Award for Outstanding Leadership in Diversity and Communications.
+In 2013, Howard University presented her with the “Global Visionary Award” for Outstanding Leadership in Diversity and Communications.